Bilal2453/coro-docs/docs/coro-channel.md

 ### wrapRead(socket) {#wrapRead}

-Wraps a [stream handle](https://github.com/luvit/luv/blob/master/docs.md#uv_stream_t--stream-handle) for a coroutine based reading.
+Wraps a [stream handle](https://github.com/luvit/luv/blob/master/docs.md#uv_stream_t--stream-handle) for coroutine based reading.

 *This method does not require running in a coroutine*